jkenlooper/www.weboftomorrow.com/docs/development.md

 # Builds new db.dump.sql
 make;

-# Reset the chill data tables with what is in the new db.dump.sql file
+# Update the database with what is in db.dump.sql
-sqlite3 "/var/lib/weboftomorrow/sqlite3/db" < db.dump.sql;
-echo "pragma journal_mode=wal" | sqlite3 /var/lib/weboftomorrow/sqlite3/db;
+sudo make install;
 ```

 ## Uninstalling the app

-Run the below commands to remove weboftomorrow from your
+Run the below commands to remove www.weboftomorrow.com from your
 development machine.
 This will uninstall and disable the services, remove any
 files installed outside of the project's directory including the sqlite3
 database. _Only do this on a development machine if it's database and other